Wixel/Chameleon/README.md

 Chameleon
 =========

-Collection of CSS selectors that change link colors to the color of the site it's linking to.
+Collection of CSS selectors that automatically change link colors to the color of the site it's linking to. eg. Github, Facebook

 ###Example:
 ####CSS
-The CSS selector targets the 'a' element with the corresponding href attribute. in this case 'github'
+The CSS selector targets the 'a' anchor element with the corresponding href attribute. in this case 'github'
 <code>a[href*="github"]{color: #4183c4;}</code>

 ####HTML